 What does Tri-Class Experience Mean?

-Instead of the usual Economy Class and Business Class, Airbus A330 has additional seat class option — Premium Economy Class.
+Instead of the usual Economy Class and Business Class, Airbus A330 has an additional seat class option — Premium Economy Class.
 It’s basically a hybrid of Economy Class and Business Class.

 The enhanced Business Class Seat provides a spacious personal area, direct aisle access, adjustable air cushion system, lumbar massage, a seat that can transform into a 78-inch long fully-flat bed, and 18.5-inch myPAL eSuite personal TV/screen.
-Patrons of this seat class also enjoy separate priority check-in counter, Mabuhay Lounge access, full-course in-flight meal, and 40kg baggage allowance.
+Patrons of this seat class also enjoy separate priority check-in counter, Mabuhay Lounge access, a full-course in-flight meal, and a 40kg baggage allowance.

 The new Premium Economy Class Seat offers built-in leg rest and footrest, personal item pockets, 38-inch seat pitch (legroom), 19.55-inch seat width, 8-inch seat recline, 13.3-inch myPAL eSuite personal monitor/screen.
 Guests get priority check-in counter, meal options, and 35kg baggage allowance.

 Now, passengers of Economy Class can take delight in the improvements made to make the journey more comfortable for them.
-The redefined seats have 4-way headrest (Yep, you can fold the sides of your seat’s headrest or adjust its height), comfortable armrests, 32-inch seat pitch (legroom), 18-inch seat width, 6-inch seat recline, and 10.1-inch myPAL eSuite personal screen.
+The redefined seats have a 4-way headrest (Yep, you can fold the sides of your seat’s headrest or adjust its height), comfortable armrests, 32-inch seat pitch (legroom), 18-inch seat width, 6-inch seat recline, and 10.1-inch myPAL eSuite personal screen.
 Passengers have in-flight meals and a 30kg baggage allowance.

-All three seat class choices have 7kg carry-on baggage allowance and USB docks for charging your mobile phones and other gadgets.
+All three seat class choices have a 7kg carry-on baggage allowance and USB docks for charging your mobile phones and other gadgets.

 What are the other features of PAL’s A330?